 One interior designer told The Huffington Post that a soft “buttery kind of creamy color with a little yellow tone” is a good option for those looking to improve their sleep patterns but who aren’t big fans of blue or green and are looking for something a little more mellow.
-Just make sure you choose a light, calming tone and not a bright fluorescent yellow.
+Just make sure you choose a light, calming tone and not a bright, fluorescent yellow.

 Not big on yellow or blue?
-Consider green, which trailed slightly behind yellow.
+Consider green, which trails slightly behind yellow.
 According to the Travelodge study, when sleeping in a green-colored room, you can expect to reap seven hours and 36 minutes’ worth of that eight hours we all crave.
 What’s more, 21 percent of those who slept in green rooms reported waking up feeling upbeat and positive.

 - Silver bedroom – restful and active

 Silver is commonly associated with elegance, but silver has a lot more going for it as an interior design motif than simply a reminder of wealth and luxury.

 Participants in Travelodge’s study who slept in silver-colored rooms reportedly slept for seven hours and 33 minutes a night.
 Interestingly, those with a silver bedroom décor claimed they were more motivated to exercise in their bedroom than other participants.
 Want to feel rested and stay active?
 Ask your interior designer for a silvery grey bedroom, and don’t forget to add our CleanBamboo bedding in one of our grey hues.

 When you think of orange, you probably think bright, vivid, happy thoughts.
 Orange is a color commonly associated with joy, sunshine, summertime, and the tropics.
 Some will even tell you orange is a symbol of enthusiasm, creativity, determination, and stimulation.
 And according to the Travelodge study participants, orange is pretty good if you want to feel rested in the morning, too.
 This one definitely came as a surprise.